Last substantial update to this pages was on 09/03/2010.

 Eventually I hope that St. Paul can have a community oven like Toronto (which, I believe, has ovens in at least seven of their parks).

-Silverwood Park in St. Anthony, MN and Forts Folle Avoine near Danbury, WI have built ovens while I have been maintaining these pages.
+Forts Folle Avoine near Danbury, WI built an oven while I have been maintaining these pages.

 The future for park ovens continues to look promising.